They stole our Pocky!

 Anyhow, at this point we’re wondering, what should we do?

 Our first reaction was through-the-roof rage.
 Who TF does that?
 Who takes credit for another agency’s work like that?
+Why do that?
+Is your own portfolio of work that pitiful?

 Anyhow, what should we do?